finos/FDC3/docs/agent-bridging/spec.md

 #### Multi-Machine Use Cases

-In Financial services it is not unusual for a single user to be working with applications on more than one desktop.
+In financial services it is not unusual for a single user to be working with applications on more than one desktop.
 As Desktop Agents do not span desktops bridging Desktop Agents across multiple machines is an additional use case for Desktop Agent bridging.
 However, as FDC3 only contemplates interoperability between apps for a single user, it is expected that in multi-machine use cases each machine is being operated by the same user.

 ```mermaid
 flowchart LR;